experimentarium/times/docs/part-1/03-economic-rationale.md

 who purchase the commodity at a price lower than the price they would have been willing to pay.
-Thus, for a given quantity Q, the total surplus (suppliers' plus consumers') is simply the area between the two inverse curves situated at the left of Q. It should be clear from Figure 3.1 that the total surplus is maximized when Q is exactly equal to the equilibrium quantity Q~E~.
+Thus, for a given quantity Q, the total surplus (suppliers' plus consumers') is simply the area between the two inverse curves situated at the left of Q. It should be clear from {numref}`eq_supply_demand_endogenous` that the total surplus is maximized when Q is exactly equal to the equilibrium quantity Q~E~.
 Therefore, we may state (in the single commodity case) the following Equivalence Principle: